Informed financial consent

 Make sure to ask for informed financial consent

-Before receiving treatment you're entitled to know who will be treating you & how much each doctor or specialist (if there is more than one, and there usually is) will charge.
+Before receiving treatment you're entitled to know who will be treating you and how much each doctor or specialist (if there is more than one, and there usually is) will charge.
 Our online tools let you check the average costs involved with your procedure.

 - Details of the proposed procedure including hospital, admission date, procedure details such as MBS items, their description and fee for each item.

 - Any prosthetics that may be required depending on the procedure you are having, including the full fee for these and the health fund benefit.